-(2) 760 CMR 5.00 does not govern the order of tenant selection for units in public housing known as St. 1974, c.
+(2) 760 CMR 5.00 does not govern the order of tenant selection for Units in public housing known as St. 1974, c.
 689, or St. 1954, c.
-667 congregate housing or units financed by Mass Housing.
-It also does not govern the eligibility of applicants for units which receive a federal Section 8 subsidy.
+667 congregate housing or Units financed by Mass Housing.
+It also does not govern the eligibility of applicants for Units which receive a federal Section 8 subsidy.

 5.03: Definitions

+Adult Caretaker.
+A parent, relative, legal guardian, or caretaker appointed in writing to care for a minor child(ren) pursuant to M.G.L. c.
+201F or appointed by a court.

 Affirmative Action Goals.
-The applicable percentages of an LHA's units of family housing and elderly/handicapped housing as calculated pursuant to 760 CMR 5.10(3).
+The applicable percentages of an LHA's Units of Family Housing and Elderly/Disabled Housing as calculated pursuant to 760 CMR 5.10(3).

 AHVP.
 Alternative Housing Voucher Program.

 Appropriate Unit Size.
-The size of a unit is appropriate for a household if the unit meets all the following criteria:
+The size of a Unit is appropriate for a household if the Unit meets all the following criteria and is consistent with the State Sanitary Code:

-(a) Household members of the opposite sex, excepting husband and wife (or those in a similar living arrangement), do not have to share a bedroom, provided that children of the opposite sex younger than eight years old shall share a bedroom and provided that other household members of the opposite sex may elect to share a bedroom.
+(a) Household members of different genders, excepting spouses or domestic partners (or those in a similar living arrangement), do not have to share a bedroom, provided that children younger than eight years old shall share a bedroom and further provided that other household members of different genders may elect to share a bedroom.

-(b) Persons of the same sex shall share a bedroom, provided that a household member, 21 years of age or older, may elect not to share a bedroom with his or her child, grandchild, or legal ward and provided that a household member does not have to share a bedroom if a consequence of sharing is or would be a severe adverse impact on his or her mental or physical health and if the LHA receives reliable medical documentation as to such impact of sharing.
+(b) Persons of the same gender shall share a bedroom, provided that a household member, 21 years of age or older, may elect not to share a bedroom with the household member’s child, grandchild, or legal ward, and provided further that a household member does not have to share a bedroom if a consequence of sharing is or would be a severe adverse impact on the household member’s mental or physical health and if the LHA receives reliable medical documentation as to such impact of sharing.

 5.03: continued

 (c) Each bedroom shall contain at least 50 square feet of floor space for each occupant and a minimum of 70 square feet and shall meet all other applicable requirements of 105 CMR 410.00: Minimum Standards of Fitness for Human Habitation (State Sanitary Code: Chapter II) for a room occupied for sleeping purposes.
 No bedroom shall be shared by more persons than the number permissible under 760 CMR 5.03.

-(d) Only bedrooms may be used for sleeping purposes by household members; the living room, kitchen, bathroom and hallways shall not be used for sleeping purposes by any household member.
+(d) The living room may be used for sleeping purposes by household members at the tenant’s option and so long as the living room used for sleeping purposes meets the requirements of 105 CMR 410.000.

+(e) The kitchen, bathroom and hallways shall not be used for sleeping purposes by any household member.

-Department.
-The Department of Housing and Community Development.
+Centralized Screening Office (CSO).
+The office or entity authorized by EOHLC to make determinations as to applicant claimed priorities and preferences in accordance with 760 CMR 5.05(4).

 Elderly Household.
-A household, residing in or applying for elderly/handicapped housing, containing at least one elderly person.
+A household, residing in or applying for Elderly/Disabled Housing, containing at least one Elderly Person.

 Elderly Persons of Low Income.
 Persons having reached 60 years of age or older who are income eligible for state-aided public housing.
 As used in 760 CMR 5.00, Elderly Person shall mean an elderly person of low income.

-Elderly/Handicapped Housing.
+Elderly/Disabled Housing.
 St. 1954, c.
 667 housing managed pursuant to the provisions of M.G.L. c.
-121B, §§ 39 and 40 for elderly persons of low income and handicapped persons of low income.
+121B, §§ 39 and 40 for Elderly Persons of Low Income and Persons with Disabilities of Low Income.

+EOHLC.
+Commonwealth of Massachusetts Executive Office of Housing and Livable Communities.

 Family (Household).

-A family or household consists of:
+(1) A family or household consists of:

-(a) two or more persons who live or will live regularly in a unit as their primary residence:
+(a) two or more persons who live or will live regularly in a Unit as their residence:

 1. whose income and resources are available to meet the household's needs; and